AnonymousUser12345678/Depth/README.md

 # EdgeDepth: Intelligent Depth Estimation on Edge Platforms

 ## Overview
-This repository contains the code and data associated with the paper titled "Title of Your Paper".
-This paper explores [brief description of your paper].
+This repository contains the code and data associated with the paper titled "EdgeDepth: Intelligent Depth Estimation on Edge Platforms".

 ## Table of Contents
 - [Installation](#installation)